 Okay, you’ve checked on the subject’s grooming/hair cutting schedule and you’ve set the appointment.
 Now, it’s time to get ready to go to the photo shoot.
 Here are a few pointers to remember:

 Always get all of your equipment ready the night before and lay it out somewhere where it will be easily accessible to you in the morning, but out of the way.
-I put mine either in the kitchen table of the sofa.
+I put mine either on the kitchen table or on the sofa.
 What kind of equipment might you need?
-Here are some suggestions;:
+Here are some suggestions:

 - Batteries - Always have extra batteries charged and in your camera bag.
 Make sure you have a way to separate your used batteries from your charged ones, other wise you’ll have a heck of a time trying to find four batteries that are all charged when you need them.